lignumsystem/LignumForest/TASKS.md

 some program changes and checks are needed.

 ## Task list
+>[!NOTE]
+>It seems all items are no checked.
+LignumForest can be tested in sorvi server.

 ### Command line
 - [x] Added script `run-lignum-forest.sh` to be used. **Note** the `lignum-forest` binary.
 - [x] Merge CrownDensity command line with LignumForest command line.<br>
       *Command line of the `run-lignum-forest.sh` copied from `run-crowndens-basic-model.sh`.
 	  LignumForest specific arguments present (for example -generateTrees, -treeDist)*
 ---
 ### LignumForest main growth loop
 - [x] Risto/Jari: Check the main growth loop (lignu-forest.cc \ref lignumforest) is what is required, especially:<br>
   - [x] LignumForest::GrowthLoop::createNewSegments() is what is required.
 It has more that just creating segments.
 OK?
   - [x] LignumForest::GrowthLoop::allocationAndGrowth is what is required, It has (behing boolean flags) more than pipe model.
 OK?
-- [ ] Jari: Check LignumForest::GrowthLoop::initializeTrees() is what is required, especially:<br>
+- [x] Jari: Check LignumForest::GrowthLoop::initializeTrees() is what is required, especially:<br>
-   - [ ] LignumForest::branch_angle set to 45 degrees.
+   - [x] LignumForest::branch_angle set to 45 degrees.
 Branch angle also set in L-system.
 OK?
-   - [ ] LignumForest::bud_view_f set (also?) here.
+   - [x] LignumForest::bud_view_f set (also?) here.
 OK?
 ---
 ### Synchronizing with CrownDensity
-- [ ] Implementation required changes by the new command line in the main loop.<br>
+- [x] Implementation required changes by the new command line in the main loop.<br>
 	  Check and implement the following command line options:
-  - [ ] Jari: Implement checking and setting growth mode change and checking and triggering  architecture change year in the main loop.
+  - [x] Jari: Implement checking and setting growth mode change and checking and triggering  architecture change year in the main loop.
   - [x] -iter
   - [x] -metafile
   - [x] -voxelspace